 Creatine is the best supplement for improving performance in the gym.
 Studies show that it has a positive impact on strength, muscle mass, exercise performance as well as numerous other health benefits.

-This article will explain everything you need to know about creatine, the world’s most popular sports supplement.
+This article will explain everything you need to know about creatine, the most popular sports supplement in the world.

 What is creatine?

 Creatine can naturally be found in muscle cells.
 It helps your muscles to produce energy in high-intensity exercises such as weight lifting.
 It’s a popular supplement among athletes and bodybuilders, as it has been shown to have a positive effect on muscle gains and strength.

 Your body is able to produce creatine itself but things such as meat, exercise, muscle mass, and hormone levels will have an impact on the creatine stores.

 95% of the creatine in the body is stored as phosphocreatine.
 When you use the supplement, your phosphocreatine stores will be raised.
 This will in return help your body produce more ATP, also called the body’s energy currency.
 The more ATP your body has, the better it will be able to perform during explosive exercises.

 Is it safe?

 Creatine is one of the most tested supplements out there and the side effects are almost non-existent.
 At least if you drink enough water and don’t take excessive amounts.